 Stefano Zacchiroli proposed \

-some more release goals and relaunched the \
+some further release goals relating to package quality, and relaunched the

 time based freezes proposal.
 He argued that fixed freeze dates would

-allow Debian's developer base a better planing and coordination with
+allow Debian's developer base to improve planning and coordination with

 Squeeze freeze (blocking library transitions while being lax about